debajyotiguha11/HelpDesk/README.md

 To setup open `config.php` in a code or text editor, update settings to suit your server then upload all files to server root or anywhere you want.

+To setup phpmailer open `mailer.php` in a code or text editor, update with email & password to suit your mail server(SMTP).

 * Compatible Browsers: IE9, IE10, IE11, Firefox, Safari, Opera, Chrome, Edge
 * Software Version: PHP 5.3, PHP 5.4, PHP 5.5, PHP 5.6, MySQL 4.x, MySQL 5.x